-Chef Roberto Santibañez’s contemporary waterfront restaurant is stunning, both in its design (The Washington Post praised its “stunning interior”) and its ability to consistently produce some of the city’s best high-end Mexican food.
+Chef Roberto Santibañez’s contemporary waterfront restaurant is stunning, both in its design (The Washington Post praised its “stunning interior”) and its ability to consistently produce some of the city’s best Mexican food.
 The menu is a mix of faithful renditions of classics, as well as wholly original creations.
 For instance, freshly made guacamole is straightforward on its own, but the restaurant gives diners the option to add on blue cheese, grapes, or smoked almonds.
-For one of the city’s best seafood dishes, order the pescado a la talla, a butterflied, hearth roasted branzino that’s covered on one half with red adobo, and on the other with green adobo, creating a photogenic and delicious plate.
+For one of the district’s best seafood dishes, order the pescado a la talla, a butterflied hearth-roasted branzino that’s covered on one half with red adobo, and on the other with green adobo, creating a photogenic and delicious plate.

 Takeout: Mi Vida’s full menu is available on the restaurant’s website for takeout.